Factbox: Memorable quotes from the London Olympics

 “The female body is a masterpiece.
 Everyone likes to look at the female body, especially in dynamic, athletic sport.”

-- Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.
+- Natalie Cook, gold medalist at Sydney in 2000, defends bikinis in beach volleyball.

+“The excitement is growing so much I think the Geiger counter of Olympo-mania is going to go ‘zoink’ off the scale.”

+- London Mayor Boris Johnson is characteristically effusive in summing up the mood at an Olympics concert in London’s Hyde Park.

 “There are many people who want to start rowing because I have come to the Olympic Games.
 We will start when I get back.
 We just have to wait for the boats to arrive.”